chrchang/plink-ng/2.0/ReadMe.md

   aforementioned BGEN/VCF fields during import, it cannot re-export or do anything else with them.
-Use other software, such as bcftools (https://samtools.github.io/bcftools/bcftools.html ) or qctool2 (https://www.well.ox.ac.uk/~gav/qctool_v2/ ) when you must retain any of these fields.
+Use other software, such as bcftools (https://samtools.github.io/bcftools/bcftools.html ) or qctool2 (www.well.ox.ac.uk/~gav/qctool_v2/ ) when you must retain any of these fields.
-* .pgen is compressed, but in a custom manner that supports very fast compression and decompression.
+* .pgen is compressed, but in a domain-specific manner that supports very fast compression and decompression.
 It is even practical to perform several key computations (e.g. allele frequency) directly on the compressed representation, and this capability is exposed by the pgenlib library.